 Q. Are any businesses exempt from Proposition 65?

 A. Yes.
 Small businesses with fewer than 10 employees, governmental agencies, and public water systems are exempt from the warning requirement and discharge prohibition of Proposition 65.

 Q: Are government agencies required to disclose illegal discharges of hazardous materials under Proposition 65?

 A: Certain employees of the government are required to disclose illegal and threatened illegal discharges of hazardous waste to the county board of supervisors and the local health officer.
 Additional information about this disclosure requirement is available at http://www.oehha.ca.gov/prop65/background/P65Facts.html.
 This requirement is separate from the public warning requirements of Proposition 65.

 Q: As a business, how do I know if I need to provide a Proposition 65 warning?

-A: Use your knowledge of your business operations and the chemicals you use, and then review the Proposition 65 list to determine which chemicals, operations or products are likely to exposures to individuals to those chemicals.
+A: Using your knowledge of your business operations and the chemicals you use, review the Proposition 65 list to determine whether your operations or products are likely to expose individuals to any listed chemicals.
 Depending on the level of exposure, you may be required to provide a warning for those exposures.

 Determining anticipated levels of exposure to listed chemicals can be very complex.
-Because a business has the burden of proving a warning is not required, you should consider consulting a qualified professional if you believe an exposure to a listed chemical may not require a Proposition 65 warning.
+Although a business has the burden of proving a warning is not required, you are discouraged from providing a warning that is not necessary and instead should consider consulting a qualified professional if you believe an exposure to a listed chemical may not require a Proposition 65 warning.

 Q. What is the acceptable concentration in my product for chemicals listed under Proposition 65?